tardate/LittleArduinoProjects/Electronics101/555Timer/LongRunning/README.md

 I tried to use a "zero electrolytics" approach with very large (1GΩ) capacitors to compensate, following a design published in Elektor Magazine.
-Bottom line: I suspect leakage in my 555 timers sabotaged this attempt.
-I have documented the failure, and also covered circuit combinations that do work.

-So my conclusion for now: if I need a low frequency timer circuit (like over 5 minutes), then:
+I didn't have any success with this at first, as represented in the first design and set of conclusions below ("Zero Electrolytics - Round 1").

+It turned out that to discharge leakage overwhelmed the low currents with a 1GΩ resistor.

+I ran a second round of tests using a low-leakage TLC556C.
+This was much more successful - a true long-running zero-electrolytic solution.
+See "Zero Electrolytics - Round 2".

+So my final conclusion:

+* long running timer circuits using high value (1GΩ) resistors and zero-elecrtolytics is possible, but requires a low-leakage timer.
+The TLC556C is the only variant I currently know that satisfies this requirement.
+* if one does not have a low-leakage TLC556C, then:
     * use a 555 with electrolytics but accept that accuracy and stability issues
-* or save all this bother and just use a microprocessor!
+    * or save all this bother and use a microprocessor or other digital circuit timing circuit!

+## Zero Electrolytics - Round 1
 ### Zero Electrolytics

 With a normal stock of components it is hard to achieve very long periods without using electrolytic capacitors.